For more than 35 years, three teachers in the College of Arts and Sciences have been chosen to receive the distinguished teacher award.

 “I had a sense many students weren’t aware of it.
 And I wanted to give students a chance to nominate,” Moore said.

 The unique thing about the College of Arts and Sciences distinguished teacher award is that the students nominate and choose the winners.

 After all the nominations come in, Moore’s secretary compiles the information without the teachers’ names.
-The Student Advisory Council will meet on April 11 to select who the best nominees are.
+The Student Advisory Council will meet April 11 to select the best nominees.

-The winners will be selected within the next month and recognized at a banquet in late April where they will be given a certificate of their achievement.
+The winners will be selected within the next month and recognized at a banquet in late April, where they will be given a certificate of achievement.